dotpipe/Pipes/README.md

-JavaScript DOM Handler for Routing
+JavaScript DOM Handler for Routing and API

 To donate please visit: https://paypal.me/pirodock